 How to root Android devices: How do I do it?

 Rooting your phone might seem like a scary thing to do but it’s actually quite simple and straight forward.
 There are a number of downloadable tools which will perform the root to choose from.
-Not all tools will support all Android devices so check if your device is supported.
-Some popular ones include SuperOneClick, Unlock Root, Z4Root and Universal AndRoot.

 If you're happy with the risks and the process, then here's how to root your Android smartphone or tablet.